ngParty/ng-metadata/docs/API.md

 @Directive({selector:'[validator]'})
 class ValidatorDirective{
   constructor(@Inject('ngModel') @Host() @Optional() private ngModel: ng.INgModelController){
-    // here ngModel is undefined
+    // here ngModel is defined and if not found it is null }
-  }
   ngOnInit(){
     if(this.ngModel){
-      // this is called from preLink, so controllers have been already instantiated this.ngModel.$validators.foo = (viewValue)=>{  /*...*/ }
+      this.ngModel.$validators.foo = (viewValue)=>{  /*...*/ }
     }
   }